HollyAdele/hollyadele.github.io/hike.markdown

 Third Years, your spot is a bit farther.
 Pass the flood markers.
 ![Flood Markers](/post-images/hike/past-the-flood-markers.jpg)

+Up for a scavenger hunt?
 Keep your eyes open for these:

 * Zorro's mark